-TUESDAYS, JANUARY 22 — FEBRUARY 5 | For a freelance journalist, essayist, or nonfiction writer, a good pitch letter can not only generate work but open doors, build new relationships, or kickstart a career.
-But crafting the best pitch, targeting it to the right publication, and getting it in front of the right person isn’t always simple.
+For a freelance journalist, essayist, nonfiction writer, or marketing professional, pitch letters not only generate work but also can help open doors, build new relationships, or kickstart a career.
+A really great pitch has power, so it’s no wonder that writing one (plus targeting it to the right publication and getting it in front of the right person) can be so challenging.

 In this class, you’ll gain new insights into what editors are looking for and learn new ways to make your pitch letters as compelling as possible.
 Each class will include tips on sharpening your story ideas and presenting them to editors, plus time for workshopping student pitches.→ READ MORE

 SUNDAY, AUGUST 4 | This one-day workshop is designed to help you get your ideas, work, and opinions out into the world.
 Whether you are writing political OpEd pieces, blogs, or other persuasive pieces, this day will help you nail your expertise and express your point of view.
 Please come with an issue you’d like to write about.

 There are spots in this class for low-income people for 50% off.
 Please only register as low-income if you truly can’t afford the full price; you will be taking a spot away from someone else.
 If you’ve spent more than $100 on dinner recently, or ride a bus from SF to Silicon Valley every day, you don’t qualify.→ READ MORE

 SATURDAY, AUGUST 10 | Getting published is a thrill, but competition is stiff.
 To succeed, you have to carefully plan your career.